 The Bodhisatta was once a king.
 Before he began this lifetime, an elephant living free in the forest got a large splinter in his foot.
 The wound got infected and caused him great pain, so he limped into a logging camp where a group of carpenters cut and shaped the wood they later used for building houses.
-The injured elephant lied down and the men, seeing the swollen foot, pulled out the wood and cleaned the wound; and soon after, the elephant was healed.
+The injured elephant lay down and the men, seeing the swollen foot, pulled out the wood and cleaned the wound.
+Soon after, the elephant was healed.
 The elephant was so grateful to them for saving his life that he stayed at the camp to work for the carpenters: pulling trees, rolling logs, and bringing them their tools.
 The carpenters in return treated him well, sharing their food with him at meal time.

 When this elephant reached old age, he brought his son, a magnificent white elephant, to the camp to replace him so he himself could retire in the forest.
 The son got along with the carpenters and their families just as well as his father.
-Being a noble creature, this young elephant never pooped in the river.
+Being a noble creature, this young elephant never defecated in the river.
 But, after a flood, some of his dried dung got washed into the river and floated down to the capital city where it got stuck in a bush.
 The king’s mahouts had brought five hundred elephants down to the river to bathe, but before they even got in the water they smelled the noble dung and ran off.
 The mahouts figured there must be something in the river causing this behavior, and after searching they found the dung.
 They mixed it with water in a jar and sprinkled some on each of their elephants, who after getting a splash immediately went down and got in the river as usual.